 "I was really into dance and choreography in high school but hadn't found a path to pursue it in my first year at Northwestern.
 A friend in my a cappella group was music directing a student-run musical her second year here and told me they were in need of someone to choreograph the show, something that I had never done on my own but was really excited about.
 She put me in contact with the director, who sat down with me to talk about the exact responsibilities and his vision and expectations for the show.
 By the end of that meeting, everything was set and I was already working on choreographing a number for the dance call.
 Even though I am an engineer, it was never called into question whether I was qualified.
 I was simply really excited about the process and had a passion for dance and choreography, which was enough to be given the responsibility.
-Through that process, I met even more friends in the arts that I now support in more productions, and also know that I can audition and be a part of more shows and it will never be weird that I don't study it!" -Tricia, McCormick '21 "I joined a hip hop group, Refresh Dance Crew, my first year on campus, and every quarter since then I've gotten the chance to perform in front of hundreds of students and collaborate with other dance groups at Northwestern.
-I knew that I loved dance before I came to college, but I've grown so much as a dancer since joining this group and have loved sharing my passion with my team and the larger Northwestern community." - Jordan, School of Education and Social Policy '21
+Through that process, I met even more friends in the arts that I now support in more productions, and also know that I can audition and be a part of more shows and it will never be weird that I don't study it!"

+Tricia, McCormick School of Engineering